On This Page

 This restraint use is appropriate.
 In this situation, Susan met the key expectations of restraint use:

 Susan assessed the most appropriate restraint for Jody by reviewing individual factors, the patient’s health status and the environment.
-This aligns with expectations in the Professional Standards, Revised 2002, that nurses assess the patient’s situation and take appropriate actions to ensure safety.
+This aligns with expectations in the Code of Conduct, that nurses use their knowledge, skill and judgment when giving nursing care.
+They also modify client care plans, together with clients and the health care team.

 Susan effectively communicated to Jody and the family, by discussing the care plan.
 Using language Jody understood, Susan explained why she needed mittens.
 As highlighted in the Therapeutic Nurse-Client Relationship, Revised 2006, nurses use a wide range of effective communication strategies to meet the patients’ needs.
 The standard outlines nurses’ accountabilities for negotiating nurse, patient, and family and significant others’ roles with the patient, and negotiating the goals identified in the care plan.
 In certain circumstances, a nurse may need to restrain patients, including when they are incapable of understanding the need for the intervention, as outlined in the Patient Restraints Minimization Act, 2001.
 The nurse needs to consider these situations carefully and, when possible, use methods of least restraint.

-Finally, Susan documented the restraint use in the patient’s chart and care plan, meeting her accountabilities outlined in the Documentation, Revised 2008 practice standard:
+Finally, Susan documented the restraint use in the patient’s chart and care plan, meeting her accountabilities outlined in the Documentation practice standard:

 - ensuring documentation is a complete record of nursing care provided and reflects all aspects of the nursing process, including assessment, planning, intervention (independent and collaborative) and evaluation